Wikinaut/agrep/README.md

 Branches
 ========

-The present repository contains three different branches.
+The present repository contains three different branches:

 * **master**: agrep based on agrep 3.0, ported to OS/2, DOS and Windows in the 90ies, and backported to LINUX (the present version you are visiting)
 * **agrep3.0-as-found-in-glimpse4.18.6-20130216**: agrep 3.0 as it was found in the glimpse software
 * **agrep2.04**: the first published and original agrep version